GambitBSM/GambitBSM.github.io/content/en/documentation/code/Files/SUSY__extras_8hpp.md

 Get the next SLHA filename and content (for model ColliderBit_SLHA_file_model)

-Read single SLHA file and replace some entries for use with model ColliderBit_SLHA_scan_model
+Read single SLHA file and replace some entries (for use with the model ColliderBit_SLHA_scan_model)

 ### define CAPABILITY